-The 'Element' tab of the Browser window displays a tree view window of one element at a time, presenting the details of the element such as its name, Attributes, Constraints, Relationships, Tagged Values and more.
+The 'Details' tab of the Inspector window displays a tree view window of one element at a time, presenting the details of the element such as its name, Attributes, Constraints, Relationships, Tagged Values and more.
 In addition Maintenance Items are displayed and an edit window can be launched to edit the items.

-Learn More: Using the Element Tab of the Browser
+Learn More: The Details Tab of the Inspector Window